imb/fctx/doc/usr/source/api_fct.rst

         }
         FCT_QTEST_END();

-    in the above example, the second check should generate an test error.
+    in the above example, the second check should generate a test error.

 .. cfunction:: fct_req(condition)